Will the Character Be Transformed in Heaven?

-The character of the redeemed will not be transformed when they get to heaven.
+The character of a redeemed will not be transformed when he gets to heaven.
 The transformation of character is to take place here on earth.
 Life is a God given opportunity to develop the Christian character by His grace.
-For the Lord says to His children, “Be holy, because I am holy” (1 Peter 1:15-16).
+For the Lord says to His children, “Be holy, because I am holy” (1 Peter 1:15-16; Matthew 5:48).

 In His service,